hlefebvr/idol/docs/installation/linking.rst

 .. role:: bash(code)
    :language: bash

-Linking your C++ project with idol
+Linking Your C++ Project with Idol
 ==================================

 Idol is built with and for CMake (even though it is still possible to link using :bash:`Makefile` or pure :bash:`gcc, clang, ...`).